Abhaycl/RoboND-Home-Service-Robot-2P5/README.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-## Execution of the different shellscripts
+## Execution of the different shellscripts.

 For run **launch.sh** open a terminal: